Isik-lab/ubiquitous-vis/README.md

 The minimum required files for plotting are in this repository under ``` /analysis/SecondLevelGroup ``` and ``` /analysis/SecondLevelIndividual ```.
 Additional interim output files are available on [OSF](https://osf.io/5zjae/).

 ### running code
 See the sbatch scripts in ``` /scripts ``` for preprocessing (fMRIprep) and running the first level analyses.
-The joint encoding model took about 3 hours on a a100 gpu per subject when saving fitted weights.
+The encoding models took about 3 hours on an a100 gpu per subject when saving fitted weights.

 The second level analyses can be run in ``` /scripts/SecondLevel Analyses.ipynb ```.
 To run these you will need to download data from [OSF](https://osf.io/5zjae/).
 The notebook contains details on which data to download for your specific needs!